mau-network/mau/README.md

 #### Listening on internet requests

 The program is responsible for allowing the user to receive connections from outside of local network by utilizing NAT traversal protocols such as UPNP, NAT-PMP or Hole punshing.

+#### Kademlia Routing

+Kademlia protocol specify short list of RPC calls:

+- PING: to make sure the node still connected
+- FIND_NODE: to find a list of nodes near a target node. recursively calling the resulting nodes converge on the target node
+- STORE: stores a key and a value in the node
+- FIND_VALUE: looks up a key in the network to find its stored value

+Differences with Kademlia:

+- In our case we don't need to store values so the last two RPCs are removed from **Mau** needed RPCs, simplifying the requirements to implement the convention.
+- Kademlia node ID was meant to be random 160 bit key. in our case we can use the public key fingerprint which is 160 bits.
+- mutual TLS will allow exchanging the certificate for any two connected nodes. which means both nodes knows each other public keys and fingerprints. including the DNSNames list or IPAddresses in the certificate allows peers to know the address of the node (hostname and port) or (IP and port)
+- Instead of using UDP port we'll reuse the same HTTP server and have the requests/responses uses HTTP protocol with specific paths
+    - `/kad/ping` to ping a node
+    - `/kad/find_node` to ask for the nearest known nodes for a target node fingerprint
+- all requests to the `/kad` routes will have the side effect of adding the requesting node to the serving node contact list.

 ## ARCHITECTURE DIAGRAM